Give Now for node

 - 46 percent of students accept employer-paid internships.

 Many of our students gain practical international experience through their required summer internship.
-Around 20 percent intern outside of the U.S. each year in organizations such as the International Organization for Migration, the U.S. State Department, the U.S. Agency for International Development, the World Bank, and Innovations for Poverty Action; another 20 percent intern with a U.S.-based organization that deals with international issues.
+Around 20 percent intern outside of the U.S. each year in organizations such as the World Trade Organization, the International Civil Aviation Organization, the World Bank, The Asia Foundation, and Innovations for Poverty Action; another 20 percent intern with a U.S.-based organization that deals with international issues.